AdityaRaj-04/AdityaRaj-04/README.md

 ## Hi there 👋 I'm Aditya Raj

+- 👀A dedicated and detail-oriented Data Analyst with a passion for turning complex data into actionable insights. , I specialize in statistical analysis, data modeling, and data visualisation.
+🌱 I’m currently learning Data Analysis
+📫 How to reach me: abhirsingh7@gmail.com
 <!--
 **AdityaRaj-04/AdityaRaj-04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.